360Conferences/chicago-roboto/README.md

-# Windy City DevCon
+# Chicago Roboto

-This is the app for Windy City DevCon 2016.
+This is the app for Chicago Robooto 2017.
 It is based entirely on the [Firebase](https://firebase.google.com) data in `data.json`.

 The app should be easily customizable to other deveveloper conferences by simply: